mariaVozdvizenski/music-wellness-app/README.md

 * username - admin
 * password - 1234

-## Database

-This application is connected to a remote MySQL database.
-If there are any problems with it, please use an in-memory database instead.
-The instructions for switching to an in-memory database are written below
-1. Go to `music-wellness-backend/WebApp/appsettings.json`
-2. Change the value of "UseInMemoryDb" from `false` to `true`

-## Technical stack
-### Backend
-* .NET 5
-* Entity Framework Core
-* MySQL

-### Frontend
-* ReactJS
-* npm
-* Node

-## Repository structure

-Both frontend (*music-wellness-frontend*) and backend (*music-wellness-backend*) parts of the application can be found in this repository.

 ## Running the app

 The process of running the application is described in this section.
 This tutorial assumes that a command line is used.